 The Prisoners' Rights and Education Project (PREP) is a student organization devoted to issues involving incarcerated people.
-PREP has a number of different projects (see below), so there are multiple opportunities to get involved.
-This year we are expanding our offerings to include a new Mentoring Program and plan to host a number of on-campus events as well.
+PREP has a number of different projects (see below), so there are lots of ways to get involved.
+This year we are expanding our offerings to include a new Partnership Program and plan to host a number of on-campus events as well.

 At a minimum, incarcerated people deserve the right to understand the system under which they are incarcerated.
 Take the opportunity to share your knowledge.